Vardhan1303/Scientific_project/docs/details.md

 3 images side by side.

 3. **Distance Estimation:** Calculates the distance of markers using pose estimation.

+#### Overview
+Depth estimation is the process of determining the distance between the camera and objects within a scene.
+When using ArUco markers, depth estimation enables us to calculate how far a detected marker is from the camera.
+The depth, or Z-component, can be directly inferred from the translation vector (tvec) obtained during pose estimation.
+This distance is crucial in applications such as robotics, augmented reality, and navigation systems

+Calculate the Distance for a Single ArUco Marker
+The following steps outline how to calculate the distance of a single ArUco marker:

+Marker Detection: The algorithm detects the ArUco marker using OpenCV’s detectMarkers function [15], identifying the marker’s corners and ID.
+Pose Estimation: After detection, the pose of the marker is estimated using estimatePoseSingleMarkers [15], which provides the rotation vector (rvec) and translation vector (tvec).
+Translation Vector (tvec): The translation vector has three components: tx, ty, and tz, representing the marker's position relative to the camera:
+tx: Horizontal distance (left/right) from the camera’s optical axis.
+ty: Vertical distance (up/down) from the camera’s optical axis.
+tz: Depth or distance from the camera (forward/backward).

+def calculate_distance(tvec):
+    distance_meters = tvec[0][0][2]
+    distance_cm = distance_meters * 100
+    return distance_cm

+Distance Calculation: The Z-component of the translation vector (tz) represents the depth from the camera to the marker.
+To convert this distance from meters to centimeters:
+Distance (cm) = tz × 100

+Calculate the Distance for Multiple ArUco Markers
+In this project, three ArUco markers are placed on the rear of the leading robot to ensure continuous detection within the camera’s field of view (FOV), even during turns.
+The algorithm calculates the distance and centroid if one, two, or three markers are detected.

+6.4.1 Marker Detection and Centroid Calculation
+The script detects ArUco markers and filters for those with a specific ID (ID 13 in this case).
+For each valid marker, the center is calculated by averaging the x and y coordinates of two opposite corners.
+The centroid is determined by averaging the centers of all valid markers.

+The following images show the distance from the camera’s center to one, two, and three ArUco markers.

+(a) Distance calculation for a single ArUco marker.
+(b) Distance calculation for two ArUco markers.
+(c) Distance calculation for three ArUco markers.

+3 images side by side showing distance of one, two and 3 aruco markers

+valuation of Distance Calculation Algorithm
+6.6 Evaluation Metrics
+To assess the accuracy of the distance calculation algorithm, the following metrics were used:

+Mean Absolute Error (MAE): Measures the average magnitude of errors.
+Root Mean Squared Error (RMSE): Gives more weight to larger errors.
+Error Percentage: Shows the relative error for each distance.

+image of plot :

+Graphical Analysis
+Figure shows a plot of actual distances versus calculated distances.

+Analysis and Discussion
+The results indicate that the algorithm shows an average error of less than 2 cm, suggesting high accuracy.
+The error percentage remains consistently low across different distances, and the algorithm performs well with minimal errors, which are within acceptable limits for real-world applications.

 4. **Movement Control:** Adjusts motor speeds dynamically to maintain alignment and distance.
 5. **Real-Time Processing:** Ensures smooth operation in varying environments.